hansbu/CSE527_FinalProject/README.md

 # CSE527_Final_Project

+##IMPORTANT:
-*IMPORTANT:The trained model cannot be uploaded into Github, you can download from here, save the file in the same folder with the program, do not change its name https://drive.google.com/a/cs.stonybrook.edu/file/d/1AcWFEFYmsfULmaVKdfd6M_mHbYD9_Ngn/view?usp=sharing
+The trained model cannot be uploaded into Github, you can download from here, save the file in the same folder with the program, do not change its name. https://drive.google.com/a/cs.stonybrook.edu/file/d/1AcWFEFYmsfULmaVKdfd6M_mHbYD9_Ngn/view?usp=sharing

+The training and test data originally contains only 30images each which can be found [here](http://brainiac2.mit.edu/isbi_challenge/downloads).
+Since we are training deep model, those are far beyond enough.
+Hence, heavy augmentation is used.
+From initial 30images, we augmented into 8820images using multiple methods including rotation, shift, intensity changes, and elastic transformation.
+Details are in the section below.

+In order to train the network, download these [augmented data](https://drive.google.com/drive/folders/1zikzGhtTe-RR-LzRBKXMx2D6vu2Ksy0i?usp=sharing).
+Put all .npy into folder data/dataset and run UnetTrain.py

 # ISBI Challenges: Segmentation of Neuronal Structures in EM stacks